albertknows/jekyllboiler-albertfarrales/_posts/2020-08-11-JakevsNate.md

 TLDR why you bet on Jake Paul:

-1. Height Advantage of Jake Paul (6'2 compared to Nate Robinson - 5'9)
+1. Height Advantage of Jake Paul (6'1 compared to Nate Robinson - 5'9)

 2. Experience and Training (Nate Robinson has had 2 Months to train compared to Jake Pauls 2 Years)

-To be continued after midterms...
+Current Positions:

+$750 on Jake Paul (-170 Favorite).
+Lose 750 / Win 441.18.